Skip to main content

 Biography

 Sheila Cannon is Assistant Professor in Social Entrepreneurship at Trinity Business School.
-She conducts research on and teaches about the third sector, including social enterprises, nonprofits, and civil society organisations.
+She conducts research on and teaches about socially innovative organisations, including social enterprises, nonprofits, and civil society organisations.
 Her research contributes to knowledge on how organisations influence and respond to socio-cultural change.
-So far, she has studied contexts including peacebuilding, LGBTQ rights, reproductive rights, digital disruption, just transition, and sustainability.
+So far, she has studied contexts including peacebuilding, LGBTQ rights, reproductive rights, digital disruption, just transition, rural development, and nature based enterprises.

 Sheila has published in top journals in her field, such as Human Relations, 4-star and ranked 10th by the Financial Times (FT50), as well as the highest ranked nonprofit journal, Nonprofit and Voluntary Sector Quarterly (ABS3).
 Her doctoral research, "Surviving the Peace: Processes of organisational identity work in response to deinstitutionalisation of Irish Peacebuilding," received the 2015 Rudney Memorial Award for Outstanding Dissertation in Nonprofit and Voluntary Research.
 She subsequently served as Chair of said committee in 2016 and 2020.
-She won Research and Teaching Excellence awards from TBS in 2018.
+She won a Research Excellence award from TBS in 2018 and Teaching Excellence Awards in 2018 and 2023.
 She disseminates her research through The Conversation, Council on Business and Society, World Economic Forum, Newsweek, and others, making academic research accessible to a wider audience.

 Sheila teaches social entrepreneurship to undergraduates and graduate students.
-She runs the Social Enterprise company project on the Trinity MBA; 14 social enterprises work with teams of MBA students each year on a project that is beneficial to the organisation, and provides applied learning experiences for the students.
+She runs the Social Enterprise company project on the Trinity MBA; 12 social enterprises work with teams of MBA students each year on a project that is beneficial to the organisation, and provides applied learning experiences in social innovation.
 She uses learner-centred methods to help students engage with new ways of understanding often challenging contexts.
-She supervises student research at Masters and Doctoral levels, including funded research by Canadian Mitacs Global Link Award.
+She supervises student research at Masters and Doctoral levels.

 Sheila contributes to the Trinity community as well as the wider community in several ways.
 In 2021 she won the Trinity Civic Engagement Award for her work with Social Enterprises.
-She is Director of the Global Business Undergraduate degree programme, as well as Chair of Business Student of the Year Committee, and Foundation Scholarship Examiner.
+She serves as Chair of the Board of Directors of Shuttle Knit CLG social enterprise, an organisation employing Traveller women to design, create, and sell knitwear with the dual goal of empowering women and changing negative attitudes towards Travellers.
+In Trinity, she served as Director of the Global Business Undergraduate degree programme (2020-2023), as well as Chair of Business Student of the Year Committee, and Foundation Scholarship Examiner (2020-23).
 Sheila helped to design and create the Centre for Social Innovation, a TBS centre of expertise, and was appointed Associate Director responsible for engagement with practitioners in 2019.
 She connects research and teaching with practitioners in the third sector.
 For example, she has organised workshops on social impact in February 2021 and May 2019.
-She was part of the VIBE project (Vietnam-Ireland Bilateral Exchange) and created a case book comparing social enterprises in Vietnam and Ireland.
-She served as advisor on a project to measure Social Return on Investment for a nonprofit providing mobility services.
 She is member of Academic societies in her field of research, and participates in international research conferences by presenting papers, chairing sessions, and advising doctoral candidates in her field.
 She also provides policy advice to government on social enterprise as well as business and human rights.

 As well as research and teaching, Sheila has expertise in project development and management, grant writing, and facilitating groups of practitioners.
 Before returning to academia, Sheila worked in the nonprofit sector in peacebuilding organisations for over 12 years, in the Balkans and in Ireland.
 She was Director of Development at the Glencree Centre for Peace and Reconciliation, and Programme Director at the Centre for Democracy and Reconciliation in Southeast Europe.
 She was Research Assistant in the Centre for Nonprofit Management at TCD from 2011 to 2015.
 She has a Bachelor's degree in The Classics from Vassar College.